Ph-IRES/workshop_data-analysis/statistics/biodiversity/ordination.md

 You can consult the [`vegan` manual](https://cloud.r-project.org/web/packages/vegan/vegan.pdf) where the vignette does not go into enough depth.

 Note that `vegan` is not `tidyverse` compatible, meaning that its functions are meant to be used with `base R` commands.
 If you want to use `ggplot`, you will have to harness the vegan output yourself, which really is not very difficult.
 Just realize that the `plot` command is not `ggplot` and not compatible with `ggplot`.
+We do show how to use the `ggvegan` package to visualize an NMDS plot, but ymmv with `ggvegan`.

 ---